In this section we provide photos and videos of events and activities about The Thomas and Elsie Deeley Foundation and our scholarship recipients.

 DANIEL CAMACHO (2008) WITH UNIVERSITY OF CONNECTICUT DENTAL STUDENTS AT A FREE DENTAL CLINIC IN GRENADA.

 We are very proud of what Dan has accomplished.
 As an undergraduate Pre-dental major he established a free dental clinic for a community that could not afford dental services.
 Later, while he was in the University of Connecticut School of Dental Medicine where he received a full tuition scholarship, he spent time with some of his fellow students and staff providing free dental services in Grenada.
-He recently graduated and has entered an advanced Orthodontics Program in Pittsburgh.
+He recently graduated with his DMD and has entered an advanced Orthodontics Program in Pittsburgh.